-Penticton offers all the charm and friendliness of a small community with all the amenities you might expect of a larger centre such as a newly renovated Community Centre containing two indoor pools, 4 sheets of ice, tennis courts, a curling rink, and a state of the art South Okanagan Events Centre housing the Penticton Vees hockey team.
+Our city offers all the charm and friendliness of a small community with all the amenities you might expect of a larger centre including:

-Penticton, from the Interior Salish word snpintktn, is commonly translated as “a place to stay forever,” or more accurately, “a place where people live year-round.”
-For over 7,000 years, Penticton has been home to the Syilx First Peoples, who were instrumental in helping the first European fur traders travel through the Okanagan in the early 1800s.
+From the Interior Salish word snpintktn, the name Penticton, is commonly translated as “a place to stay forever,” or more accurately, “a place where people live year-round.”
+For over 7,000 years, our region has been home to the Syilx First Peoples, who were instrumental in helping the first European fur traders travel through the Okanagan in the early 1800s.

-While in Penticton you will find a community with a rich and diverse culture that is easy to immerse yourself in.
-Numerous art galleries, a museum which houses a permanent exhibit detailing the history of the city and the SS Sicamous – an inland marine museum are great spots to get a glimpse into Penticton now and then.
+While here you will find a community with a rich and diverse culture that is easy to immerse yourself in.
+Numerous art galleries, a museum which houses a permanent exhibit detailing the history of the city and the SS Sicamous (an inland marine museum) are great spots to get a glimpse into the city’s rich history.
 The Shatford Centre for the arts offers classes in pottery, painting, creative writing and even cheese making.
 If theatre is your passion we have that too.